PiratePartyIndia/ppi-manifesto/content/home/demonetization.md

 5. Offer Subsidies for Startups engaged in the fintech sector.
 The Government should add offer investment and provide encouragement and regulatory support for startups who are engaged in the fintech sector.
 Innovation is a very deep routed quality in Indians and we will always persever and find solutions to the problems that we face.

+As the Pirates, our aim first and foremost should be to spread knowledge.
+Spread the knowledge that there is a light shining at the end of the tunnel.
+We are not delusional, we of course understand that some of our demands go against the interests of the very people who hold power.
+But it is only when we as a nation demand transparency and accountability can we truly move forward.
+Change begins with one person.
+Change begins with you.